Distribution Agnostic Symbolic Representations for Time Series Dimensionality Reduction and Online Anomaly Detection

 In the following, we consider the effect of different training set sizes on the detector's performance.
+The ROC curves and AUC values reported below are the weighted averages across all datasets, weighted by their length.
 Fig.~\ref{fig:ROC_vs_training} compares the conventional GoF detector, with uniform quantization, and the GoF detector paired with the cSAX, with dynamic mean-shift clustering.
 For the cSAX we set $M=N$, that is, without dimensionality reduction.
-We emphasize that the training set is used to estimate the clusters for cSAX and the minimum/maximum values for the uniform quantizer, but not the detector's model.
-In other words, it is a training set for the discretization scheme, not for the detector.
+We emphasize again that the training set is used to estimate the clusters for cSAX and the minimum/maximum values for the uniform quantizer, but not the detector's model.

 It can be seen that the dynamic mean-shift achieves much higher performance for small training set sizes, whilst the performance of the uniform quantizer with $100\%$ training data is practically equal to the performance of the dynamic mean-shift with $0\%$ training data.
-In advance, it is important that the alphabet size is automatically detected for the dynamic mean-shift method, whilst it required our experimentation to find the best alphabet size for the uniform quantizer.
-Another important observation is that our dynamic clustering criterion is capable of achieving very close performance between the $0\%$ and $100\%$ training set sizes.
+Importantly, the alphabet size is automatically detected for the dynamic mean-shift method, whilst an empirical search is required to find the best alphabet size for the uniform quantizer.
+Another important observation is that our dynamic clustering criterion is capable of achieving very similar performance between the $0\%$ and $100\%$ training set sizes.